What is Predictive Analysis?

 Size of The Data

-The size of data helps to determine the possibility of overfitting and underfitting a model.
+The size of the data helps to determine the possibility of overfitting and underfitting a model.
 Also, some models may not work efficiently with small data, so these are some deciding factors for choosing a model before training a model with the training data.

 Machine Learning Models for Predictive Analysis